 At Marks Law Group, our team of attorneys has extensive experience fighting for justice, even after months or years have elapsed from when your accident occurred.
 Our experienced injury lawyers will review your case from all angles and find the best course of legal action for you and your loved ones.
-Contact our experienced Stonecrest accident attorneys today at 404-939-1485 for a free case review.
+Contact our experienced Stonecrest accident attorneys today for a free case review.

 The Stonecrest personal injury lawyers at Marks Law Group can help you with an array of essential tasks, including but not limited to:

 If you have sustained injuries from an accident in Stonecrest, Georgia, the attorneys at Marks Law Group will demand you receive all the monetary damages you're entitled to because of your injuries and costs for treatment.